rage/java-programming/data/part-6/3-introduction-to-testing.md

 Testien kirjoittamisessa hyödynnetään tyypillisesti valmiita yksikkötestauskirjastoja, jotka tarjoavat metodeja ja apuluokkia testien kirjoittamiseen.
 Javassa käytetyin yksikkötestauskirjasto on <a href="http://junit.org/" target="_blank" rel="noopener">JUnit</a>, johon löytyy myös tuki lähes kaikista ohjelmointiympäristöistä.
 Esimerkiksi NetBeans osaa automaattisesti etsiä JUnit-testejä projektista -- jos testejä löytyy, ne näytetään projektin alla Test Packages -kansiossa. -->

-The automated testing mehtod laid out above where the input to a program is modified is quite convenient, but limited nonetheless.
+The automated testing method laid out above where the input to a program is modified is quite convenient, but limited nonetheless.
 Testing larger programs in this way is challenging.
 One solution to this is unit testing, where small parts of the program are tested in isolation.

 Unit testing refers to the testing of individual components in the source code, such as classes and their provided methods.
-The writing of tests revelas whether each class and method observs or deviates from the guideline of each method and class having a single, clear responsibility.
+The writing of tests reveals whether each class and method observes or deviates from the guideline of each method and class having a single, clear responsibility.
 The more responsibility the method has, the more complex the test.
 If a large application is written in a single method, writing tests for it becomes very challenging, if not impossible.
 Similarly, if the application is broken into clear classes and methods, then writing tests is straightforward.

 Ready-made unit test libraries are commonly used in writing tests, which provide methods and help classes for writing tests.
 The most common unit testing library in Java is <a href="http://junit.org/" target="_blank" rel="noopener"> JUnit </a>, which is also supported by almost all programming environments.
 For example, NetBeans can automatically search for JUnit tests in a project -- if any are found, they will be displayed under the project in the Test Packages folder.